githubtraining/managing-merge-conflicts/course-details.md

 - Completed [resume](https://githubtraining.github.io/merge-conflicts-demo/) deployed to GitHub Pages.

 ## Prerequisites
-We recommend taking the [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) Learning Lab prior to this course.
+We recommend taking [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github) prior to this course.

 ## Projects used
 This makes use of the following open source projects.
 Consider exploring these repos and maybe even making contributions!